ahessler332/Washington_Precipitation/README.md

 Features:

-•	Uses a basic web scraper to pull data found in Precip_download.py.
+•	Utilizes a basic web scraper to pull data found online on King County weather stations website .

-•	Database.py is a script to take that file and plug into a new or old SQLite database.
+• Script that takes a file and plugs into a new or old SQLite database.

-•	Sql_search.py searches the SQLite database and pulls requested data out for user to look at.
+•	A quick program that searches a SQLite database and pulls requested data out for user to look at.

-•	Precip_graph.py uses given data from database to create basic bar chart in Matplotlib.
+•	Ability to create a basic bar chart in Matplotlib from selected database by user input.

 Example of plot: https://imgur.com/gallery/ir0ZxZU